If you’re a small business owner, you know how important it is to get the right people to your website when it comes to making sales.

 There are several technologies that websites use to track users.
 Here are some of them.

 Cookies are a common technology in use on websites.
 They are small files of data that a website downloads to your computer when you access it.
-The website or a third party can then access this cookie and use the information to provide a personalized experience.
+The website or a third party can then access this cookie and use the information to provide a personalised experience.

 Cookies are used to power advertising, analytics, and many of the common features you expect from a website.
 These include enabling sites to keep you logged in to a website, or tracking items you have added to a basked at an online store.

-Pixel tags are transparent images made up of a single-pixel on a webpage or an email.
+Pixel tags are transparent images made up of a single pixel on a webpage or an email.
 When the user loads content with a pixel tag the activity is tracked which can show marketers that the content was viewed or the email opened.

 Fingerprinting is a type of tracking that uses the visitor’s “digital fingerprint” to track them as they browse the web.